-A user session is flagged as 'Excessive scrolling' if that session has higher amounts of vertical scrolling activity in opposite directions (up and down) than the expected average for a given page.
+A user session is flagged as 'excessive scrolling' if that session has higher amounts of vertical scrolling activity in opposite directions (up and down) than the expected average for a given page.
 Excessive scroll could indicate inaccessible or frustrating UX, poor content relevance and discovery, or non-standard site interactions.
-Excessive Scrolling can be a strong indicator that a given page could be contributing to site abandonment.
+Excessive scrolling can be a strong indicator that a given page could be contributing to site abandonment.

-A page view or user session is flagged as having a 'Rage click' if the user clicks multiple times in a clustered area on a given page in rapid succession.
-Each of these clustered clicks will be marked as a rage click.
-Rage Clicks can be strong indicators of user frustration, often indicating elements which users expect to be interactive, or key events in a session where a user might be uniquely frustrated.
+A page view or user session is flagged with 'rage click' if the user clicks multiple times in a clustered area on a given page in rapid succession.
+Each of these clustered clicks is marked as a rage click.
+Rage clicks can be strong indicators of user frustration, where users expect to be interactive elements.
+These clicks can also indicate key events in a session where a user might be uniquely frustrated.

 What is click dwell time?

 Click dwell time is the time that the user spends on the page that they clicked through.
 For external sites, Clarity takes all the time from the click to the time the user resumes activity on our site as the click's dwell time.

 For internal sites, quick dwell time is the amount of time a user spends on a specific subpage before either returning to the source page or going to another.